web-mojo/ReelGuard-Releases/README.md

 - **Verification looks wrong**
   - Remember: only **file name** and **file size** are compared.
-  - If your ingest tool renames files or changes structure, make sure your backup destinations match how the card currently looks.
+  - If your offloading tool renames files the backup check will fail.
+  - Be vary of false-positives.
+Any files with the same file name AND file size will be considered backed up.

 ---